google/zetasql/docs/functions-and-operators.md

     ```
     '{"class": {"students": [{"name": "Jane"}]}}'
     ```
-+   `wide_number_mode`: Optional mandatory-named argument that determines how to handle numbers that cannot be stored in a `JSON` value without the loss of precision.
-If used, `wide_number_mode` must include one of these values:
++   `wide_number_mode`: A named argument with a `STRING` value.
+Determines how to handle numbers that can't be stored in a `JSON` value without the loss of precision.
+If used, `wide_number_mode` must include one of the following values:

     +   `exact` (default): Only accept numbers that can be stored without loss of precision.
 If a number that cannot be stored without loss of